 - The sensor's power pin is connected to the 5V pin on the Rpi board using the red wire.

 - The sensor's GND pin is connected to the Raspberry Pi's GND pin with a black wire.

-- GND is connected to the Raspberry Pi's GND pin through a black wire on the LCD display.
+- The GND Pin of LCD is connected to the Raspberry Pi's GND pin through a black wire.

 - Connecting the LCD display's voltage pin to the Raspberry Pi board's 5V pin is done using the red wire.

 - The LCD display's SDA pin is connected to the Raspberry Pi's SDA pin by a blue cable.

 - The SCL pin of the LCD display is connected to the Raspberry Pi board using an orange wire.

 - Now let's power up the Pi board to check, if everything's correct: